geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 {% endhighlight  %}

 Again note the extra `*geom:Point:srid=4326` at the end of the Simple Feature Type, since we are constructing a default geometry from the latitude and longitude coordinates we must give the feature a geometry attribute.
-Looking at the SQLDATE column the date time format is simply `"yyyMMdd"`, for more complicated formats please refer to the [JODA documentation](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html)
+Looking at the SQLDATE column the date time format is simply `"yyyyMMdd"`, for more complicated formats please refer to the [JODA documentation](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html)
 The final things we need to set are the id fields, the date time field, and the names of the longitude and latitude columns.
 This is all fairly straight forward as they all correspond directly to the names we put in the simple feature type above:

 {% highlight bash %}
---datetime SQLDATE
+-dt SQLDATE
---lon ActionGeo_Long
+-lon ActionGeo_Long
---lat ActionGeo_Lat
+-lat ActionGeo_Lat
 {% endhighlight %}

 We are also going to set the id fields parameter to contain the `GLOBALEVENTID`.
 Now that we have everything ready, we will now combine the various parameters into the following complete ingest command:

 {% highlight bash %}
-geomesa ingest -u username -p password -c gdelt_Ukraine -f gdelt -s GLOBALEVENTID:Integer,SQLDATE:Date,EventCode:String,Actor1Name:String,Actor1Type1Code:String,Actor2Name:String,Actor2Type1Code:String,ActionGeo_Long:Double,ActionGeo_Lat:Double,ActionGeo_FullName:String,*geom:Point:srid=4326
+geomesa ingest -u username -p password -c gdelt_Ukraine -f gdelt \
+ -s GLOBALEVENTID:Integer,SQLDATE:Date,EventCode:String,Actor1Name:String,Actor1Type1Code:String,Actor2Name:String,Actor2Type1Code:String,ActionGeo_Long:Double,ActionGeo_Lat:Double,ActionGeo_FullName:String,*geom:Point:srid=4326 \
- --datetime SQLDATE
+ -dt SQLDATE \
- --dtformat "yyyyMMdd"
+ -dtf "yyyyMMdd" \
- --idfields GLOBALEVENTID
+ -id GLOBALEVENTID \
- --lon ActionGeo_Long
+ -lon ActionGeo_Long \
- --lat ActionGeo_Lat
+ -lat ActionGeo_Lat \
- --file ./ukraineNovToMar.csv
+ ./ukraineNovToMar.csv
 {% endhighlight %}

 ## Exporting Features